stevefurley/simple_theme/wp-content/plugins/advanced-custom-fields-pro/readme.txt

 == Changelog ==

-= 5.4.6-RC1 =
-* Flexible content field: Fixed bug where radio input values were lost when adding/duplicating a layout

 = 5.4.5 =
 * API: Fixed bug in `acf_form()` where AJAX validation ignored 'post_title'
 * API: Improved `update_field()` when saving a new value (when reference value does not yet exist)